ranbureand/sitefolio/_posts/2021-08-13-multilingual-sites-in-jekyll-2.markdown

 tags: [approach, development, Jekyll, multilingual, site]

-description: This series of articles illustrate my approach to create a multilingual site in Jekyll.
+description: This series of articles illustrates my approach to creating a multilingual site in Jekyll.
-excerpt: We can use `language` to retrieve only the pages or posts that have the same language, and `language_reference` to retrieve only the pages or posts that return the same content translated in different languages.
+excerpt: We can use `language` to retrieve only the pages or posts in the same language, and `language_reference` to retrieve only the pages or posts that return the same content translated in different languages.
-exordium: This series of articles ([Part 1](http://andreaburan.com/post/multilingual-sites-in-jekyll.html), [Part 2](http://andreaburan.com/post/multilingual-sites-in-jekyll-2.html), [Part 3](http://andreaburan.com/post/multilingual-sites-in-jekyll-3.html), [Part 4](http://andreaburan.com/post/multilingual-sites-in-jekyll-4.html)) and this [basic *GitHub Pages* site](https://ranbureand.github.io/multilingual-experiment/) illustrate my approach to create a multilingual site in *[Jekyll](https://jekyllrb.com/ "Jekyll")*.
+exordium: This series of articles ([Part 1](http://andreaburan.com/post/multilingual-sites-in-jekyll.html), [Part 2](http://andreaburan.com/post/multilingual-sites-in-jekyll-2.html), [Part 3](http://andreaburan.com/post/multilingual-sites-in-jekyll-3.html), [Part 4](http://andreaburan.com/post/multilingual-sites-in-jekyll-4.html)) and this [basic *GitHub Pages* site](https://ranbureand.github.io/multilingual-experiment/) illustrate my approach to creating a multilingual site in *[Jekyll](https://jekyllrb.com/ "Jekyll")*.

 published: true
 ---